OmegaMadLab/SqlPowerShell-FromZeroToHero/README.md

 This repository contains the demo scripts I used during my "Zero to Hero" sessions on SQL Server and PowerShell.

 You can generate a demo environment like the one I used during the sessions by using *00_EnvironmentPreparation.ps1* script.
-This script generates a lab with a couple of AD domain controllers and a two-nodes Always On Availability Group cluster.
+This script generates a lab with a couple of AD domain controllers and a two-nodes Always On Availability Group cluster on your Azure Subscription.
+If you don't have one, a [trial subscription](https://azure.microsoft.com/en-us/free/) with free credits will be more than enough for some tests!

 Just log yourself into one of the cluster nodes by using a domain controller as a bridge machine, and proceed over with the demo scripts.